eschanet/mazesolving/README.md

 A variety of algorithms to solve mazes from an input image.

 ##About
 Just having some fun with mazes and solving algorithms.
-Ideas from Mike Pound.
+Copied repository from [Mike Pound](https://github.com/mikepound)